In the first part of this tutorial, you will learn how to draw a plum and a list of my favorite drawing supplies.

 The second part of the post will show how to draw realistic drawings by adding values, shadows, and highlights.

-Plums come in a variety of sizes, shapes, and shapes, which make them a fun subject for artists to paint and draw.
+Plums come in various sizes, shapes, and shapes, which make them a fun subject for artists to paint and draw.

 Staging a variety of summer fruits and vegetables can make a beautiful still life drawing everyone would love to display in their kitchen.